 Welcome to Fully Exposed

-Hello, and welcome to the FryFace Blog.
+Hello, and welcome to FryFace!

-I've been a New York dermatologist for over 20 years.
+I've been a New York based dermatologist for over 25 years.
 I love music.
 I love triathlons.
 I love chemistry.
-(I love Petrolatum jelly.)
+(I love petroleum jelly.)
 I study skincare ingredients and product formulation.
 I listen to skincare "advice" from self-proclaimed ......Read More